CALL NOW 773-202-5060 | Español

 When you need a tow can impact how much it costs.
 Many towing services in Chicago charge extra if you call them outside of normal business hours.
 If your car breaks down late at night or on a Sunday, you might see an after-hours surcharge added to your bill.
 This could be a flat fee (for example, an extra $20–$50) for nighttime or holiday towing.

 Think of it like peak vs. off-peak pricing.
 During regular daytime hours, there are plenty of tow trucks available, so rates stay normal.
 But at 3 AM or during a major holiday, tow truck drivers are in short supply – and the ones on duty may charge a premium.
 Chicago’s harsh winters can also play a role: needing a tow during a snowstorm at night might cost more due to high demand and tough conditions.
 Whenever possible, if a breakdown is not urgent, arranging a tow during the daytime could save you some money.
+If you’re wondering about showing appreciation for service during difficult conditions, you might also consider tipping a tow truck driver for exceptional help.

 4. Location and Special Situations Add Costs